MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 To trigger a flow using the Command prompt, use a command with the following syntax:

+>[!NOTE]
-You can replace the second part of the command with any of the previously presented external link formats.
+> You can replace the second part of the command with any of the previously presented external link formats.

 ```
 "C:\Program Files (x86)\Power Automate Desktop\PAD.Console.Host.exe" "ms-powerautomate:/console/flow/run?workflowName=[workflowName]"